Manage website content

 - Use the built-in image editor in the Rich text and Change size to 100%.
 The image will adjust to 100% of the width of the article column.

-- Select article type: Select existing: News article.
+- In Select article type, use Select tags and add News tag to categorize the article.

 - Select related articles: